Enjoy shopping and spectacular view, and feel the atmosphere of Buddhism and Shinto!

 (Q1) Can I use the public transportation from Tsukiji to Askusa instead of boat?

 (A1) Of course you can use public transportation such as subway.
-In this case you can save the boat cruise fare which is about 900 yen per adult.
+In this case you can save the boat cruise fare which is 1,000 yen to 1,500 yen/adult depending on the type of boat.

 (Q2) Can I go up to Tokyo Skytree without a guide?